 Hiding in our mouths there are also millions of bacteria that are so small you can’t even see them.
 Even though your teeth and gums look smooth, there are tiny hiding spots for bacteria between teeth, where gums meet teeth, and all over the tongue.
-Some bacteria that are good for your body- helping fight off germs, but there are also a lot of bad bacteria.
+Some of those bacteria are good for your body- helping fight off germs, but there are also a lot of bad bacteria.
 Bad bacteria like to eat tiny bits of food left in your mouth, and when they do, they make acid.
 Acid destroys the enamel “tooth shields” and leave holes in your teeth where more bacteria can grow and destroy your teeth.

 We really like this simple video which explains this process and why we should brush.

 Hands-On Learning: Part 1

 Children learn best when they can engage with the material in several ways.
 Tell them about it, show them pictures or videos, but also let them use their hands!
 This activity helps show the structure of our teeth by building a model out of play-dough.
 As you’re building, discuss the purpose of the different parts of the tooth and why we need them.